 I do however take one exception to his statement.
 Public education is not an expense; it is an investment.
-It’s the best investment a society to make to ensure their survival.
+It’s the best investment a society can make to ensure their survival.

 Why Should You Care?

-Because public education affects you and your family whether or not you have kids in school.
+Because public education affects you and your family whether you have kids in school or not.
 The success or failure of our public education system effects every one of us.
 In study after study, we find that lack of education has been tied closely to crime rates, domestic abuse, teen pregnancy, drug abuse, and unemployment.
 But you don’t need a study to know that to be the case.
 It’s common sense!
-People who do not have the education to get a job, that is able to sustain themselves or their family, will be more likely to turn to some sort of crime.
+People who do not have the education to get a job that is able to sustain themselves or their family, will be more likely to turn to some sort of crime.
 And that crime lifestyle will cost us in so many ways like personal loss by innocent people, increased police cost, higher public assistance cost, and the cost of incarceration.

 From a pure economic point, investments in public education are investments in our local economy.
 Teachers, maintenance people, clerical staff, bus drivers, and more come from the local economy, are paid by education dollars, and then spend those dollars in the local community.
 Schools and school districts spend their money in the local areas by purchasing goods and hiring services from the local area.

 With the remaining 20%, we purchase a variety services, mostly from our local vendors such as maintenance items, food supplies, school and office supplies, and much more.
-Public Education is an economic force for our local communities.
+Money invested in Public Education not only goes to the education of our children, but it also goes back to the local community in the form of jobs.
+There is no doubt about it; Public Education is an economic force for our local communities.

-Lack of a successful education program is a drag on our society and decreases our financial resources.
+The lack of a successful education program is a drag on our society and decreases our financial resources.
 A successful education program can fuel growth in our society and present new opportunities.
 It’s that simple.
-We need a successful Public Education system for us to be successful as a nation.
-Our Public Education system impacts everyone of us.
-I urge you to support investments in Public Education.